 Without hesitation, the chocolate chip cookie dough protein bar is our number one pick for the best protein bars by Robert Irvine.

 If I have a choice out of all the protein choices to eat, it will be the Fit Crunch chocolate chip cookie dough bar.
-In my opinion, the chocolate chip cookie dough is not just the best tasting but the best overall consistency.
+The chocolate chip cookie dough is not just the best tasting but the best overall consistency.
 It has a soft texture, almost like fudge, with its soft cake core.

 Sometimes getting the chocolate flavor can be difficult for these companies, but Fit Crunch nailed it.
 And with 210 total calories, this protein bar is well worth it.
 And it also doesn’t hurt that they’ve mixed in real milk chocolate chips into the chocolate chip cookie dough bar.